 Large tropical house plants -- those that grow 5 ft or higher -- are ideal for adding instant drama to any living space.

-Spathiphyllum (aka Peace Lily), shown here, is one of the easiest flowering plants you'll ever grow.
+Spathiphyllum (aka Peace Lily) is one of the easiest flowering plants you'll ever grow.

-Some, such as schefflera, swiss cheese plant, and split-leaf philodendron, may need to be staked.
+Some, such as swiss cheese plant and split-leaf philodendron, are giants in their native South American jungle, sprawling as wide as they are tall.
+Indoors, they may need to be staked.

 Tropical bird of paradise is a large leaf house plant that makes a statement wherever you put it.
 This evergreen is gorgeous year-round, even when it's not in bloom.
 However, the blue-and-orange flowers that appear in summer are simply spectacular.